dogmatiq/.github/CONTRIBUTING.md

   submit them as separate PRs.
 Avoid correcting unrelated typos and code style violations within more substantial PRs.
 - Write [good commit messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+- Adding any substantial API or behavioral changes to CHANGELOG.md under an `[Unreleased]` heading at the top of the file.

 ## Resources